-9. A new body of work by prize-winning photographer Hélène Binet, commissioned by urKultur, with additional funding from the Martin J. Gross Family Foundation, TORCH, Brasenose College, the Montefiore Endowment and the National Heritage Institute (Czech Republic), which will be exhibited in several locations.
+7. A new body of work by prize-winning photographer Hélène Binet, commissioned by urKultur, with additional funding from TORCH, Brasenose College, the Montefiore Endowment and the National Heritage Institute (Czech Republic), which will mount an exhibition of this work in Brno.

-10. Targeted staff and volunteer training across the National Trust and other UK properties, including a support pack with historical and antisemitism resources and a related programme of educator training organised in partnership with the Holocaust Educational Trust.
+8. Targeted staff and volunteer training across the National Trust and other UK properties, including a support pack with historical and antisemitism resources.